 3.1 Storage for Splunk Binary

-Create 50GB volume/lun to host the Splunk software on all the servers including Cluster Master, Indexers and Search Head.
+Create 50GB volume/lun to host the Splunk software on all the servers including Cluster Manager, Indexers and Search Head.

 Create the partition on that volume (using